Petrol, Diesel Rates Unchanged On Monday

 |Source: Indian Oil

-The domestic petrol and diesel rates vary across states due to the value-added tax or VAT.
-Oil marketing companies - Bharat Petroleum, Indian Oil Corporation and Hindustan Petroleum - align the prices of domestic fuel with global benchmarks by taking into account any alterations in the foreign exchange rates.
+State-run oil marketing companies - Bharat Petroleum, Indian Oil Corporation, as well as Hindustan Petroleum - align the prices of domestic fuel with global crude rates by taking into account any revisions in foreign exchange rates.
 Any changes in fuel rates are implemented with effect from 6 am each day.

-On Friday, U.S. West Texas Intermediate (WTI) crude rose $2.49, or 4.3 per cent, to $61.05 a barrel, having tumbled 4.3 per cent a day earlier.
-Brent was on track to end the week up 0.1 per cent.
-WTI was due to lose 0.6 per cent, its third weekly loss.
-The rupee snapped its three-day losing streak and settled to 72.51 against the dollar.